Beacon View Medical Centre

 Improvements in information technology are also making it possible for us to share data with other healthcare organisations for the purpose of providing you, your family and your community with better care.
 For example it is possible for healthcare professionals in other services to access your record with your permission when the practice is closed.
 This is explained further in the Local Information Sharing section below.

 Under the powers of the Health and Social Care Act 2015, NHS Digital can request personal confidential data from GP Practices without seeking patient consent for a number of specific purposes, which are set out in law.
 These purposes are explained below.
 You may choose to withdraw your consent to personal data being shared for these purposes.

 You can object to your personal information being shared with other healthcare providers but should be aware that this may, in some instances, affect your care as important information about your health might not be available to healthcare staff in other organisations.
 If this limits the treatment that you can receive then the practice staff will explain this to you at the time you object.

 To ensure you receive the best possible care, your records are used to facilitate the care you receive.
 Information held about you may be used to help protect the health of the public and to help us manage the NHS.

 Child Health Information

 We wish to make sure that your child has the opportunity to have immunisations and health checks when they are due.
-We share information about childhood immunisations, the 6-8 week new baby check and breast-feeding status with NHS Foundation Trust health visitors and school nurses.
+We share information about childhood immunisations, the 6-8 week new baby check and breast-feeding status with Harrogate and District NHS Foundation Trust health visitors and school nurses.